 We’re located on the third floor of the Nebraska Union in the south hallway in room 348.
 It's easiest to find us from the south side of the Union (the R Street side).
 Simply take the stairs in either the Southeast or Southwest corners of the union or the elevator near the ASUN and UPC offices up to the third floor.
 We are just around the corner, next to the LGBTQA+ Resource Center.

-- Collecting donations from the donation bins and stocking and organizing the shelves
+- Collecting donations from the donation bins around campus

 - Helping to market the pantry, reaching out to campus and community organizations to create awareness, staffing booths at involvement fairs, etc.

 - Soliciting donations from university and community groups and helping to coordinate food drives

 - Representing the pantry at events and picking up donations from food drives

 It’s easy to help support husker students.
 You can drop off donations at the donation bins in the following locations:

 - Next to the kiosk near the first floor Welcome Desk on the North side of the Nebraska Union